March 22-25, 2023

 She is also a teacher of movement, choreography and therapeutic practices.
-She has taught at the Venice Biennale College in Venice, Italy, as a guest at The University of Stavanger, Norway and at The University of the Arts in Philadelphia USA.
-Daina presented her workshops at Nulty Bod/ZeroPoint Festival in Prague, in Guadalajara, Mexico, across Canada and especially in Montreal, Quebec, for the past 13 years.
-In 2022 she will teach in Costa Rica and across Canada.
+She has taught at the Venice Biennale College in Venice, Italy, as a guest at The University of Stavanger, Norway and at The University of the Arts in Philadelphia U.S.A.
+Daina presented her workshops at Nulty Bod/ZeroPoint Festival in Prague, in Guadalajara, Mexico, across Canada and especially in Montreal, Quebec., for the past 14 years.
+In 2022 she will teach in Costa Rica, across Canada and in Norway.

 THE DANCE CENTRE

-Executive Director Mirna Zagar; Programming Coordinator Raquel Alvaro; Associate Producer Linda Blankstein; Member Services/Outreach Coordinator Nazanin Oghanian; Director of Marketing Heather Bray; Digital Marketing Coordinator Lindsay Curtis; Venue and Operations Manager Simran Ghesani; Lead Technician Chengyan Boon; Accountant Elyn Dobbs; Dance Central Editor Shanny Rann
+Executive Director Mirna Zagar; Programming Coordinator Raquel Alvaro; Associate Producer Linda Blankstein; Member Services Coordinator Kaia Shukin; Outreach Coordinator Yurie Kaneko; Director of Marketing Heather Bray; Digital Marketing Coordinator Lindsay Curtis; Venue and Operations Manager Michelle Johnstone; Lead Technician Diana Bartosh; Accountant Elyn Dobbs; Dance Central Editor Shanny Rann

 BOARD OF DIRECTORS

-Jason Wrobleski (Chair); Andrea Reid (Vice-Chair); Annelie Vistica (Treasurer); Tin Gamboa (Secretary); Judith Garay; Linda Gordon; Arash Khakpour; Rosario Kolstee; Anndraya Luui, Katia Oteman; Zahra Shahab
+Jason Wrobleski (Chair); Andrea Reid (Vice-Chair); Annelie Vistica (Treasurer); Tin Gamboa (Secretary); Jennifer Aoki; Yvonne Chartrand; Judith Garay; Linda Gordon; Arash Khakpour; Rosario Kolstee; Anndraya Luui; Rachel Maddock; Katia Oteman;

 The Dance Centre is grateful for the generous support of The Choreographer’s Circle, Anndraya Luui and the BC Arts Renaissance Fund.